ZumDeWald/intl-dates/README.md

 This list includes current and planned features.
 Check the issues page for a more exhaustive look at what features are being added and where they stand in the development process.

 - [x] No dependencies, simply JavaScript code
-- [x] This package has a VanillaJS option
+- [x] This package offers a VanillaJS and custom React hook option
-- [x] Options object accepts locale property to specify a locale/language for Intl to use
+- [x] Options object accepts `locale` property to specify a locale/language for Intl to use
-- [ ] Options object will allow a 'date' property to get back data based on a specific date instead of only from the current day.
+- [x] Options object will allow a `date` property to get back data based on a specific date instead of only from the current day.

 ## Why offer VanillaJS and hook options?